ZKaptan/DevConnector/README.md

 Building this project, solidified my knowledege of the client-server relationship, helping me understand, which part of the code is run on the server, and which part is ran on the client.

+Please feel free to sign up, and explore the application.
+I would love the oppurtuity to connect with other developers.
+The site can be accessed [here](https://arctic-pylon-18588.herokuapp.com/).